eugenelin89/getting_cleaning_data_project/README.md

 ###### 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 * Using aggregate to group the data.
 * Clean the result by dropping unwanted columns.
-* Renaming the grouping columns.
+* Renaming the grouping columns._

 ##### Discussion of the result
-Two data sets were generated as a result of the script.
+Two data sets were generated as a result of the script, one from step 1 to 4 and the other from step 5 of **Cleaning Raw Data** section.
+The first script, generated from step 1 to 4, has 10299 rows and 81 columns.
+The first column gives the acitivity name, and the second column states the ID of participating subjects.
+The remaining column are values of mean and standard deviation of each measurement.

+The second data set is the result of step 5.
+The data set is first grouped by Activity, then by Subject.
+There are 180 rows and 81 columns.
+The first two colums are the activity name and subject ID.
+The remaining columns gives the average of each variable for each activity, and for each subject.